kinnala/scikit-fem/paper/paper.md

 library for the creation, or *assembly*, of the finite element matrices $A$ and vectors $b$.
 The user loads a computational mesh, picks suitable basis functions from the library's collection, and provides the PDE's weak formulation.
-This results in matrices and vectors that can be used together with any sparse linear solvers in the SciPy ecosystem.
+This results in matrices and vectors compatible with the SciPy ecosystem.

-# Workflow and features
+# Features

-In `scikit-fem`, the finite element mesh can be either loaded from external formats, defined via two NumPy arrays or created using
+`scikit-fem` supports the bgb

 # Prior art